HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-vce.markdown

 The AMD VCE hardware encoder has a limited set of advanced encoder options.
 Generally speaking, it is not recommended to change these parameters, as the built-in presets offer a good range of options for common uses.

+If using HandBrake’s graphical interface, you can set the options in the `Advanced Options` field on the `Video` tab in the following format:

+    option1=value1:option2=value2

-From HandBrake’s command line interface, use the `--encopts` parameter as follows:
+If using HandBrake’s command line interface, use the `--encopts` parameter as follows:

     --encopts="option1=value1:option2=value2"

-From HandBrake’s graphical interface, set the options in the `Advanced Options` field on the `Video` tab:

-    option1=value1:option2=value2

 ### Option value types